BenHutchinsWPP/GridView-Hour-EPC-to-PowerWorld-PWB/ReadMe.md

 ## Methodology Summary
 - Setup GridView and PWB cases to have the same Dummy-Bus-Numbers for Multi-Section Lines.
 - Bring all missing elements from GridView into the PWB.
+  - Gets all X1/X2/X3 etc loads from all GridView EPCs into the TopoSeed (GridView seems to creates loads to represent distributed generation on-the-fly, differently in each hour case)
 - Fix bad transformer taps (If taps are > 15% from Nominal kV, set to 1.0 Taps).
 - Make PWB branch statuses match GridView.
   - Ignore unsupported GridView branch types, such as Breakers/Disconnects.